Wagge4/project-three/README.md

 I also read the problem warnings in the terminal which might give me a good hint if I've made a mistake somewhere in my code.

 ***DEPLOYMENT***
+The project was deployed using the Heroky site, which helps us developers deploy backend projects, which does not work too well using only Github.

 ***CREDITS***
 There's no way for coders to remember all the code of a language in their head, and for this reason it might be a good idea to have some people to speak with to make your work a whole lot easier.
 I have done this with my project, and I will credit the sources I've used during the development of this project: